alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

     return sess
 ```

-I have to add `pip3 install requests` to the `Dockerfile` so I can use the requests library.
-This creates an HTTP session that, on every request:
+This helper method creates an HTTP session that, on every request:

-*   Adds the Accept headers that the GitHub API wants (these seem to change frequently)
+*   Adds the Accept headers that the GitHub API wants (these seem to change frequently, so may not match the current docs)
 *   Adds an authorization header with my API token
 *   Adds a User-Agent string
 *   Checks if the API returned a 200 OK response, and throws an exception if not.